 Magic Theatre believes in investing in young artists.
 Through our education and community outreach programs students are invited into Magic’s creative process of cultivate new plays, playwrights and audiences.
-Students work with professional actors, designers, and directors to produce bold, entertaining, and ideologically robust plays that ask substantive questions about the world in which we live.

 Now in its 51st year of continuous operation, Magic Theatre is dedicated to creative risk: we cultivate new plays, playwrights, and audiences and produce bold, entertaining, and ideologically robust plays that ask substantive questions about, and reflect the rich diversity of, the world in which we live.
 Magic believes that demonstrating faith in a writer’s vision by providing a safe, rigorous, and innovative artistic home, where a full body of work can be imagined, developed, and produced, allows writers to thrive.
 We believe that, by adding vanguard voices to the canon and expanding access to new theater-goers, we ensure the future vibrancy of the American theatre.

 These apprenticeships and internships will begin in mid-August 2018 and continue through June 2019.
 (Magic also offers summer internships June through August).

 A Magic Theatre apprenticeship is for you if you are planning a career in theatre and have an interest in new play development and production.